|Values are valid only on day of printing.|

 Evaluating potential toxicity

-Most individuals display optimal response to flucytosine when peak serum levels (1-2 hours after oral dosing) are >25.0 mcg/mL.
+Most individuals display optimal response to flucytosine when peak serum levels (1-2 hours after oral dosing) are greater than 25.0 mcg/mL.
 Some infections may require higher concentrations for efficacy.
-Toxicity is more likely when peak serum concentrations are >100.0 mcg/mL.
+Toxicity is more likely when peak serum concentrations are greater than 100.0 mcg/mL

 This test cannot be performed on whole blood.
 Serum must be separated from cells within 2 hours of draw.